der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordSelector.md

 [KeywordSelector](./KeywordSelector)|Selector with date range applied.

 ## <a name="get"></a>get
-Returns an iterator indexing the keywords in this selector.
+Returns an iterator that you use to get the keywords based on the selector's selection criteria.
 ### Returns:
 |Type|Description|
 |-|-